Writing an IP Address Information Webservice in Ruby

 }

-function attaches the functionality for a named
+The add_handler function attaches the functionality for a named

 XML-RPC method to the server.
 In the example above, the server is

-instructed to perform the code block behind add_handler
+instructed to perform the code block behind add_handler whenever it

-.
+receives an XML-RPC call to getIPInfo.
 The value of the parameter in

 the XML-RPC method call (the IP address in our case) is passed through

-by way of the variable ip
+by way of the variable ip.

 To keep things simple, the code block doesn't do much.
 It merely passed the IP

-address on to the get_ip_information
+address on to the get_ip_information function.

-The value returned by the code block is the Ruby hash
+The value returned by the code block is the Ruby hash generated by the

-function which the XML-RPC server automatically
+get_ip_information function which the XML-RPC server automatically

-converts to the proper XML-RPC struct
+converts to the proper XML-RPC struct type.

 Finally, we'll get fancy and define a second handler for the getIPInfo